marcelvenema/marcelvenema.github.io/content/blog/2024/nutanix/nutanix-ce-2.1/index.md

 {{< image src="ntnx-ce.jpg" alt="" >}}
 <br/>

-When planning the installation of the Nutanix CE environment, it is wise to take into account you need multiple IP adresses:
+When planning the installation of the Nutanix CE environment, it is wise to take into account you need multiple IP addresses:

 - Nutanix AHV host IP address
 - CVM virtual machine with Prism Element IP address